polca/premise/docs/extract.rst

   VOC              NMVOC, non-methane volatile organic compounds, unspecified origin
  ================ ====================================================================

-The non-CO2 emissions *scaling factors* considered for a given scenario can be consulted, like so:
+The *scaling factors* for non-CO2 emissions considered for a given scenario can be consulted like so:

 .. code-block:: python